WojciechMatuszewski/programming-notes/aws-stuff.md

 - readshift DR (Set up a snapshot copy grant and all of that stuff)
 - systems manager IAM permissions for sshing into instances https://acloud.guru/exam-simulator/review?attemptId=f576d547-b3ec-44e0-912c-c125aecac4aa&examId=0176ae30-dfc1-4137-8976-133f0f25da5e&courseId=aws-csa-pro-2019
+- aws organizations and iam roles, can i grant access to OU ? is OU an identity